 MRI uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 The images can then be examined on a computer monitor or printed.

 MRI has become a vital tool in medical imaging today.
 These detailed images allow physicians to better evaluate parts of the body and certain diseases that may not be assessed adequately with other imaging methods, such as x-ray, ultrasound or computed tomography.

-The objectives of MCC’s MRI Technology program are to provide education and training to students so they possess the knowledge and skills required for employment as entry-level MRI technologists, including:
+The objectives of the Magnetic Resonance Imaging (MRI) Technology (Degree) program are to provide education and training to students so that the students possess the knowledge and skills required for employment as entry-level MRI technologists, and:

-- Developing interpersonal skills for communicating with patients and medical professionals
+- To develop interpersonal skills for communicating with patients and medical professionals

-- Acquiring skills that enable proper patient care
+- To help acquire skills that enable proper patient care

-- Learning clinical skills and problem-solving abilities to practice in the MRI field
+- To provide students with clinical skills and problem-solving abilities to practice in the magnetic resonance imaging field

 The evolution of MRI applications continues to grow as the medical community finds new uses for this imaging tool.
 MRI exam volumes are continuously increasing, expanding career opportunities in hospital-based MRI departments and in a growing number of private MRI facilities.